 The key field related to payment processing in the YFS_ORDER_HEADER table is PAYMENT_STATUS.
-See Section 11.4, "Payment Status".
+See "Payment Status" on page 236.

 YFS_CHARGE_TRAN_REQUEST Table

 This table contains the requests for payment authorization and identifiers.
 The combination of the ORDER_HEADER_KEY and the identifier creates a set of unique groups for the order.
 Authorizations will be split such that each authorization is for only one identifier.